19+ Awesome Black Friday vs Cyber Monday Statistics for 2023

 Here’s the scoop:

-The average Black Friday discount is around 45%, with offers going from 20% to 80% off, while the Cyber Monday average discount is around 50%, with deals going from 20% to 90% off.
+The average Black Friday discount is around 45%, with offers going from 20% to 80%.
+In contrast, the Cyber Monday average discount is about 50%, with deals going from 20% to 90% off.

-4. Being out of stock during the Black Friday shopping week crossed retailers $484 million dollars in sales not realized.
+6. Being out of stock during the Black Friday shopping week in 2019 cost retailers $484 million in sales not realized.

 The loss of potential sales due to this was nearly half a billion dollars.